 Corporate members may cast a total of five votes per company.
 Votes may be split at the discretion of the corporation.

-The notification of a vote and distribution of a ballot for each corporate representative or individual member will be provided no later than 14 calendar days prior to the formal voting meeting.
+The notification of a vote and distribution of a ballot for each corporate representative or individual member will be provided no later than 14 calendar days prior to the formal voting meeting or closure of the voting period.

-Ballots must be received by the Communications Officer or their appointed substitute prior to the close of voting.
-Ballots may be mailed or hand delivered, or submitted by another method at the discretion of the Web Services Officer.
+Ballots must be received by the VP of Member Services/VP of Communications or their appointed substitute prior to the close of voting.
+Ballots may be mailed, hand delivered (e.g., during a chapter meeting), or submitted electronically by another method at the discretion of the VP of Web Services.

-Informal votes (all other matters):
+Informal voting (all other matters):

 Vote will be by voice or show of hands of persons present.